RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 **Recommended reading**

-- (The) Economist, 1991 [2014], 'The Economist Style Guide', Twelfth edition.
-(Any edition is fine.
-Pick a point or two each day and think about how it related to your own writing.)
-- Cochrane, John H., 2005, 'Writing Tips for Ph.
-D. Students', https://faculty.chicagobooth.edu/john.cochrane/research/papers/phd_paper_writing.pdf.
-(This is aimed at academic research papers, but parts are still broadly relevant.
-And if you're going into academia then this is very relevant.)
-- Codrey, Laura, 2013, 'Churchill’s call for brevity', 17 October, https://blog.nationalarchives.gov.uk/churchills-call-for-brevity/.
 - Engel, Claudia A, 2019, *Using Spatial Data with R*, 11 February, Chapter 3 Making Maps in R, freely available at: https://cengel.github.io/R-spatial/mapping.html.
 - Five Thirty Eight, 2020, Pick almost any article in their sports (https://fivethirtyeight.com/sports/) or politics (https://fivethirtyeight.com/politics/) sections.
 (The people at 538 write beautifully.
 Look at how their titles tell you exactly what is going on, or what they found.
 Look at how nicely their first paragraphs motivates you to read the rest of the article.
 Why am I [reading](https://fivethirtyeight.com/features/byu-is-scorching-the-nets-from-even-farther-back/) about BYU basketball when I'm indifferent to both BYU and college basketball?
 Because that title and first paragraph hooked me.)
-- Graham, Paul, 2005, 'Writing, Briefly', http://paulgraham.com/writing44.html.
 - Lovelace, Robin, Jakub Nowosad, Jannes Muenchow, 2020, *Geocomputation with R*, 29 March, Chapter 8, Making maps with R, freely available at: https://geocompr.robinlovelace.net/adv-map.html.
 - Patrick, Cameron, 2019, 'Plotting multiple variables at once using ggplot2 and tidyr', 26 November, https://cameronpatrick.com/post/2019/11/plotting-multiple-variables-ggplot2-tidyr/.
 - Patrick, Cameron, 2020, 'Making beautiful bar charts with ggplot', 15 March, https://cameronpatrick.com/post/2020/03/beautiful-bar-charts-ggplot/.
-- Shapiro, Jesse M., 'Four Steps to an Applied Micro Paper', https://www.brown.edu/Research/Shapiro/pdfs/foursteps.pdf.
-(This is mostly recommended for the part about 'the robot' with regard to your data section.)
-- Shapiro, Julian, 'Writing Well', https://www.julian.com/guide/write/intro.
-- Strunk, William Jr., 1959 [2009] 'The Elements of Style'.
-(Any edition is fine.
-Eventually you'll move beyond this, but it's important to know the rules before you break them).
 - Vanderplas, Susan, Dianne Cook, and Heike Hofmann, 2020, 'Testing Statistical Charts: What Makes a Good Graph?', *Annual Review of Statistics and Its Application*, https://www.annualreviews.org/doi/abs/10.1146/annurev-statistics-031219-041252

-**Examples of well-written papers**

-- Barron, Alexander TJ, Jenny Huang, Rebecca L. Spang, and Simon DeDeo.
-"Individuals, institutions, and innovation in the debates of the French Revolution."
-Proceedings of the National Academy of Sciences 115, no. 18 (2018): 4607-4612. r
-- Chambliss, Daniel F. "The Mundanity of Excellence: An Ethnographic Report on Stratification and Olympic Swimmers." *Sociological Theory* 7, no. 1 (1989): 70-86. doi:10.2307/202063.
-- Joyner, Michael J. "Modeling: optimal marathon performance on the basis of physiological factors." *Journal of Applied Physiology*, 70, no. 2 (1991): 683-687.
-- Kharecha, Pushker A., and James E. Hansen, 2013, 'Prevented mortality and greenhouse gas emissions from historical and projected nuclear power', *Environmental science & technology*, 47, no. 9, pp. 4889-4895.
-- Samuel, Arthur L., 1959, 'Some studies in machine learning using the game of checkers', *IBM Journal of research and development*, 3, no. 3, pp. 210-229.
-- Wardrop, Robert L., 1995, 'Simpson's paradox and the hot hand in basketball', *The American Statistician*, 49, no. 1, 24-28.

 **Key concepts/skills/etc**